Cheaper fares when you travel at less busy times.

 18.15 Edinburgh (18.21 Haymarket) to Glasgow Queen Street

 If you are unsure whether the train you wish to travel on is Off-Peak, please use the ‘Buy tickets' function to check.
 Enter your departure station, destination and time.
 It will display a selection of trains and it will be highlighted if there is an Off-Peak ticket available.

-No restrictions apply when you travel on Saturdays and Sundays, and all week on the following services:
+No restrictions apply when you travel on Saturdays and Sundays.

 How to buy your ticket